anuthib/PhonebookApplication/README.md

 # PhonebookApplication

-A fully fledged implementation of a phonebook application with features like prediction of contacts related to queried and backup for accidental delete of contacts were implemented.
+A full fledged application of a phone book implemented in C using Binary Search Tree ( BST ).

+Features:

+Can retrieve deleted contacts easily.
+Tells related contacts if exact match not found.
+Searches efficiently in O(log n) as BST is used.
+Add, replace, delete contact options available.